 You probably know me by now, I keep a lot of cold cereal in my pantry.
 Yes, people look at me at the store when it goes on sale, like really???
-You eat that much cereal???
+Do you eat that much cereal???
 Yes, my husband does.
-Life is good with cereal, milk, bananas and the newspaper to read every morning.
-The less I have to go to a grocery store the better….
+Life is good with cereal, milk, bananas, and the newspaper to read every morning.
+The less I have to go to a grocery store the better.

 After A Disaster Breakfast Number Four:

 Here is a picture of cold cereal, my favorite instant milk, and freeze-dried bananas.
 I want you to be aware of the different milk products you can buy.
 Most grocery stores sell instant milk.
 This particular company’s instant milk product has a shelf life of 25 years unopened and 2 years if opened.
 The storage temperature would have to be cool (not a hot garage).
 If you use soy or rice milk stock up some extra ones in case you need them.
 Plus, most are shelf stable, and even better no refrigeration is necessary.
 Here again, a friendly reminder to store water, lots of water.

 The reason I put this post together is to make us think about what we have in our houses today to feed our family for a week, two weeks, or more.
 Of course, I would love fresh vegetables from the garden, but with temperatures of 30 degrees at night right now and for the rest of the winter months, that is not possible.
 If I can’t drive to the store because the roads have washed away or an extreme ice storm is coming..I will be calm and relaxed knowing I can prepare several meals for my family.
 Tomorrow I will share planning LUNCH Meals, the day after that will be planning DINNER Meals.
 Of course, all meals can be switched around, I just wanted to give you pictures to help you plan meals.
 Hopefully, you will see that you have most of these items in your pantry right now, ready to go.